 - (1) Appraisals are to be made for any production that will be sold by direct marketing. - (2) Appraisals for mature unharvested onion production may be adjusted based on the percent of damaged production.
-(See section 13 (c) and (d) of the crop provisions.) - (3) For "early season" inspections, determine when any damaged acreage was seeded or transplanted. - (4) For acreage recently seeded, postpone appraisal until all plants have had time to emerge under normal growing conditions. - (5) For transplanted acreage, postpone appraisal until after normal attrition (from transplanting) has had time to occur. - (6) Timing of appraisal - (a) Where storm damage is involved, such as hail, flooding, etc., delay appraisal for 10 14 days after the damage so that regrowth, if possible, will have occurred.
+(See section 14 (c) and (d) of the crop provisions.) - (3) For "early season" inspections, determine when any damaged acreage was seeded or transplanted. - (4) For acreage recently seeded, postpone appraisal until all plants have had time to emerge under normal growing conditions. - (5) For transplanted acreage, postpone appraisal until after normal plant loss (from transplanting) has had time to occur. - (6) Timing of appraisal - (a) Where storm damage is involved, such as hail, flooding, etc., delay appraisal for 10 14 days after the damage so that regrowth and recovery, if possible, will have occurred.
 (Refer to the LAM for further instructions on deferred appraisals.) - (b) Any acreage for which a notice of damage or probable loss has been filed may require an inspection to determine the stage in which the damage occurred, even though the insured intends to harvest such acreage.
 The stage should be determined as soon as the notice of damage or probable loss is received.
-An appraisal must be made if the insured chooses to put such acreage to another use or no longer continues to care for the onions.

-- (7) Any acreage damaged in the first or second stage, to the extent that producers in the area would not further care for the onions, will be deemed to have been destroyed, the stage will not advance, and an appraisal will be made to determine the production to count even though the insured may continue to care for the onions.
-If the insured continues to care for the onions, refer to the Basic Provisions.
+An appraisal must be made if the insured chooses to put such acreage to another use or no longer continues to care for the onions. - \\\ (7) Any acreage of onions damaged in the first or second stage, to the extent that the majority of producers in the area would not normally further care for the onions, will have a production guarantee for indemnity purposes based on the stage in which the damage occurred, even if the insured continues to care for the damaged onions.
+The stage will not advance, and an appraisal will be made to determine the production to count even though the insured may continue to care for the onions.
+If the insured does continue to care for the onions, refer to the Basic Provisions.
 The production guarantee for such acreage will not exceed the production guarantee for the stage in which the damage occurred.
 (Not applicable when the Onion Crop Insurance Pilot Stage Removal Option is in effect.)

-For any acreage damaged in the first or second stage to the extent that producers in the area would maintain the onion crop for harvest, coverage for such acreage will continue, with the stage guarantee progressing as appropriate. - (8) As specified in the LAM, appraisals are to be made for uninsured causes of loss.
+- (8) For any acreage damaged in the first or second stage to the extent that the majority of producers in the area would normally maintain the onion crop for harvest, coverage for such acreage will continue, with the stage guarantee progressing as appropriate. - (9) As specified in the LAM, appraisals are to be made for uninsured causes of loss.
 Such appraisals will NOT be used for actual production history (APH) purposes.
-For additional information, contact the AIP. - (9) Refer to the LAM for additional reasons for appraisals.
+For additional information, contact the AIP. - (10) Refer to the LAM for additional reasons for appraisals.